tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-This test does not take a position on whether the value in dwc:eventDate, or the values in the atomic terms are correct, it simply points out the presence of inconsistencies.
-For this test, dwc:eventTime is explicitly ignored.
-It may be useful to consider an additional test that does evaluate dwc:eventTime and dwc:eventDate.
-In that case, but not in this test, if the time is present in both dwc:eventDate and dwc:eventTime, and it is inconsistent, it may indicate an error in the dwc:eventDate, thus making it a problem that someone needs to evaluate.
-This test will only assert consistency if the data are both internally consistent and are compliant with the term definitions, for example dwc:day, by its definition, can only be the day of an dwc:eventDate that has a precision of a day or better and is not a range that spans more than a single day.
-A dwc:day that was internally consistent with the first day of the year (that is, 1) of an dwc:eventDate that only had precision to a year would be consistent internally, but not consistent with the Darwin Core term definitions, and would not return COMPLIANT from this test.
+This Test does not take a position on whether the value in dwc:eventDate, or the values in the atomic terms are correct, it simply points out the presence of inconsistencies.
+For this Test, dwc:eventTime is explicitly ignored.
+It may be useful to consider an additional Test that does evaluate dwc:eventTime and dwc:eventDate.
+In that case, but not in this Test, if the time is present in both dwc:eventDate and dwc:eventTime, and it is inconsistent, it may indicate an error in the dwc:eventDate, thus making it a problem that someone needs to evaluate.
+This Test will only assert consistency if the data are both internally consistent and are compliant with the term definitions, for example dwc:day, by its definition, can only be the day of an dwc:eventDate that has a precision of a day or better and is not a range that spans more than a single day.
+A dwc:day that was internally consistent with the first day of the year (that is, 1) of an dwc:eventDate that only had precision to a year would be consistent internally, but not consistent with the Darwin Core term definitions, and would not return COMPLIANT from this Test.

 [🠱](#indexes-to-the-tests)
 ********************